A grey kitten eating dry cat food from a bowl

 How to Transition to Adult Cat Food

-The feeding guide on your cat’s food packaging will have information on how much you need to feed them to drive healthy kitten weight gain.
+The feeding guide on your pet food manufacturer's packaging will provide information on how much to feed your kitten to ensure they're getting enough vitamins and minerals while supporting healthy kitten weight gain.

 • Days 1-2: 75% old food, 25% new food